Arts and Culture In Squamish

 You can spend an entire day in Squamish touring the murals and street art and still have more to come back to on your next visit.
-Every year our public art collection grows as events such as the Squamish Wind Festival sponsor new installations all over town.
+Every year our public art collection grows as events such as the Squamish Arts Festival and Squamish Mural Festival sponsor new installations all over town.
 You can participate in the Squamish Mural Walk any day at any time.
 Here is a list of some of our favourite public art pieces to check out during your next visit.

 - Cleveland and Victoria: Rainbow crosswalks: located between Squamish Integrated Health and Copper Coil Still & Grill

 - Cleveland and Main: Eye of the Creator mural

 - Sea to Sky Art House: Jessica Gilbert Mural

 - Second and Winnipeg: Train, Stawamus Chief and Bear murals